HGTV Reality Show Drinking Game

 4-29-2019-5-49-26-PM-1024x576.jpg

-Over the past few years, GoPros and similar cameras have exploded in popularity as the durable action cameras you can take anywhere and put through anything.
+Over the past few years, GoPros and similar cameras have exploded in popularity as durable action cameras you can take anywhere and put through anything.
 Renovation shows like making use of these sturdy little devices rather than risking their other expensive equipment, especially in their big action shots.
 This usually consists of attaching it to a wall or awning that is being demolished so the viewer can experience it all as the thing gets torn down in a big action shot.

 Take a sip of your drink whenever the camera takes a tumble along with the structure that is being demolished.